telefonicaid/iotagent-node-lib/doc/howto.md

 npm install
 ```

+The first step is to write a configuration file, that will be used to tune the behavior of our IOTA.
+The contents
+can be copied from the `config-basic-example.js` file, in this same folder.
+Create a `config.js` file with it
+in the root folder of your project.
+Remember to change the Context Broker IP to your local Context Broker.

 Now we can begin with the code of our IOTA.
 The very minimum code we need to start a IOTA is the following:
 ```
 var iotAgentLib = require('iotagent-node-lib'),